Would the Humanist wedding I conduct for you be legal, you might ask?

 I believe there is an overwhelming case to legalise Humanist marriages.
-Quite apart from the fact that such ceremonies have been legal in Scotland for ten years now (and in myriad other places as diverse as Ireland, New Zealand and Norway) it would ‘level the playing field’ here in England & Wales.
+Quite apart from the fact that such ceremonies have been legal in Scotland for more than ten years now (and in myriad other places as diverse as Ireland, New Zealand and Norway) it would ‘level the playing field’ here in England & Wales.
 It would give couples like you – with a Humanist life-philosophy – the same choices as couples with a religious belief.

 Notwithstanding the speed and success of these changes, there is a silver-lining in this matrimonial cloud.
 By choosing a Humanist wedding, you continue to have the option of holding your ceremony anywhere: in the middle of the New Forest, on the banks of the River Hamble, in the gardens of Beaulieu Palace, on Hengistbury Head.
 I’ve performed weddings in all these places and many others, as well as licensed venues such as Weddings-in-the-Wood and Sopley Mill, over the last seven years.

 David Hewitt May 2018